BluePianist/HealthApp/README.md

 }
  ```
 ### mongodb-stitch-react-native-sdk
-The backend is managed using [`mongodb-stitch-react-native-sdk`](https://docs.mongodb.com/stitch-sdks/js-react-native/4/modules/remotemongoclient.html).
+The backend is managed using [`mongodb-stitch-react-native-sdk`](https://www.npmjs.com/package/mongodb-stitch-react-native-sdk).
 This allows the user to add and delete reviews by querying the database.
+ <br><br> GIF
 ```javascript
  import {Stitch, RemoteMongoClient} from 'mongodb-stitch-react-native-sdk'